-This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 People treated for benign meningioma typically have yearly follow-up visits with a neurosurgeon or neuro-oncologist.
 People with a more aggressive tumor may need checkups more often and ongoing medical care after recovery from surgery.

 Learn more about the importance of follow-up care.